-Contra Costa Health Services has a comprehensive plan in place for managing medical/health emergencies.
-The EMS Agency administers federal and state grants that provide funding specific for hospital and trauma center preparations for caring for large numbers of patients.
-The EMS Agency facilitates the Hospital Disaster Forum that provides an opportunity for hospital disaster planners, city disaster medical planners and the EMS Agency to share ideas and information.
+A comprehensive plan is in place for managing medical/health emergencies.
+EMS Agency administers federal/state grants that provide funding specific for hospital and trauma center preparations for caring for large numbers of patients.
+The EMS Agency facilitates the Hospital Disaster Forum providing an opportunity for hospital and city disaster planners and the EMS Agency to share ideas and information.
 Individual hospitals have their own disaster and mass-casualty incident plans and have adopted the Hospital Emergency Incident Command System.
+Hospital surge plan developed and submitted to EMSA.
+Working with hospitals on surge planning is an ongoing project.
+11/07